tsinghua-rll/VoxelNet-tensorflow/README.md

 # Usage

+0. have a look at `config.py` for model configurations
+1. run `setup.py` to build the Cython module
-1. run `preprocess.py` for pointcloud preprocess(attention to use correct path)
+2. run `preprocess.py` for pointcloud preprocess(attention to use correct path)
-2. run `train.py`
+3. run `train.py`
-3. launch a tensorboard and wait for the training process
+4. launch a tensorboard and wait for the training process

 # Result